autobib/autobib/docs/data_model.md

    For example, this will cause `autobib get` to automatically retrieve new data for the row.
    It is uncommon for a record to be in this state, but this can be attained manually with `autobib hist void`, or is created automatically with `autobib hist rewind-all` or `autobib hist reset --before` when the threshold time precedes the existence of the record in the database.

-Note that `void` entries still contain some state: it preserves aliases, and still tracks the *prov-id* which can be used to more efficiently look-up new data.
+Note that `void` entries still contain some state: it preserves aliases, and still tracks the *canonical id* which can be used to more efficiently look-up new data.

 ### Moving around the edit-tree